Blendify/blender-manual/blender_docs/manual/physics/collision.rst

 Soft Body and Cloth
 -------------------

-An artificial padding distance added to the inside and outside of each face, to help prevent intersections.
+A padding distance is added to the inside and outside of each face, to help to prevent intersections.
-Soft body will come to rest this distance away from the face of the colliding object.
+The soft body will come to rest at this distance away from the face of the colliding object.

 Outer
    Size of the outer collision zone.